WICG/bfcache-not-restored-reason/NotRestoredReason.md

 ## Exposing Not-restored reasons in Tree structure

-We can report the not-restored reasons in a tree structure representing the frame tree.
+We can report the not-restored reasons in a tree structure JavaScript Object representing the frame tree.

 For same-origin frames, this can report

 1. HTML ID of the frame(e.g. “foo” when&lt;iframe id = “foo” src=”...(URL)”>)
-2. URL of the frame
+2. Location (URL) of the frame
+3. "src" of the frame
-3. Whether or not the frame blocked BFCache
+4. Whether or not the frame blocked BFCache
-4. Reasons blocking BFCache (can be empty)
+5. Reasons blocking BFCache (can be empty)
-5. Child frames
+6. Child frames

 For cross-origin frames, this can report